-- The smallest DNA virus known, with 3200 nucleotides. - Hepadnavirus, Partially Double stranded circular DNA with a short and a single stranded piece genome, Enveloped, Icosahedral nucleocapsid. - Antigens: - The main components of the virus include the (1) core hepatitis B core antigen (HBcAg) and the (2) pre core hepatitis B e antigen (HBeAg), and the (3) envelope of the virus contains the hepatitis B surface antigen (HBsAg). - The pre-core hepatitis B e antigen (HBeAg) indicates active replication and infectivity. - For replication, HBV has its own DNA-dependent DNA polymerase.
-And it has only single serotype. - ❖ Hepatitis B infection: - \\asymptomatic or presents as a mild, self limited illness in approximately 90% of cases, typically with jaundice and fever lasting a few days to weeks.
+- The smallest DNA virus known, with 3200 nucleotides. (in terms of genome not size) - Hepadnavirus, Partially Double stranded circular DNA 4 with a short and a single stranded piece genome. - Enveloped. - Icosahedral nucleocapsid. - Antigens: - The main components of the virus include the (1)core hepatitis B core antigen (HBcAg) and the (2)pre corehepatitis B e antigen (HBeAg), and the (3)envelope of the virus contains the hepatitis B surface antigen (HBsAg).

+Hepatitis B virus - Notes (pt.1)

+- The pre-core hepatitis B e antigen (HBeAg) indicates active replication and infectivity. - For replication, HBV has its own DNA-dependent DNA polymerase. and exists as a single serotype. - Hepatitis B infection: asymptomatic or presents as a mild, selflimited illness in approximately 90% of cases, typically with jaundice and fever lasting a few days to weeks. - However, up to 10% of patients may develop chronic infection, which can lead to liver cirrhosis or hepatocellular carcinoma. (unlike HAV infection) - HBV particle forms: virions, spheres, and filaments.